stiles/guessr-meta-generator/README.md

 The project, for now, includes scripts to collect and generate game-specific metadata about countries and US states.
 It also contains code to create a simple country mapping quiz and a filterable grid of national flags, with country-specific pages baked into static files.
 In addition, there are scripts to fetch details about specific duels or to compile a dataframe of all of your duels.

-*It's very new and a work in progress.*
+*It's very new and a work in progress, but live here: [https://levelupgeo.com](https://levelupgeo.com)*

 ## Features